A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Representation

-Encoding images to continuous embeddings is a standard process in multimodal tasks and is widely applied in KB-VQA, often achieved through VLP models.
+Encoding images to continuous embeddings is a standard process in multimodal tasks and is widely applied in KB-VQA, often achieved through Vision-Language Pretraining (VLP) models.
 General VLPs, such as CLIP~\cite{Radford2021LearningSupervision} and ALIGN~\cite{Jia2021ScalingSupervision}, are trained on vast image-text datasets to align visual and textual representations.
 These models typically extract global features from images.
 However, as fine-grain visual details are necessary for KB-VQA, which may not captured by pre-trained models.
 There are visual encoders specialized for KB-VQA tasks.
 For example, FLMR~\cite{Lin2023Fine-grainedAnswering} introduces and pretrains ViT~\cite{Dosovitskiy2020AnScale} to encode global and regional visual information.
-Similarly, ~\cite{Nguyen2022Coarse-to-FineAnswering} proposes to learn coarse-to-fine image representations to benefit the reasoning on different level of visual information.
-GeReA~\cite{Ma2024GeReA:Answering} adopts GradCAM~\cite{Selvaraju2017Grad-CAM:Localization} to find the most relevant region first and then encode visual regions into embeddings for the process of MLLMs.
+Similarly, ~\cite{Nguyen2022Coarse-to-FineAnswering} learns coarse-to-fine image representations to benefit the reasoning on different level of visual information.
+GeReA~\cite{Ma2024GeReA:Answering} adopts GradCAM~\cite{Selvaraju2017Grad-CAM:Localization} to find the most relevant regions and then encode visual regions into embeddings for the process of MLLMs.